SamroodAli/to-do-list-app/README.md

-# Ratchets Restuarant project.
+# TO DO List project

-A resturant page built using only javascript and css.
-All elements in the page are created using javascript.
-Inspired by React, I have created wrappers for DOM APIs making it easy to create nested markup
+  A todo list app built using Web APIs and webpack to bundle modules.
 ## Built With
 - CSS Bootstrap
 - Javascript